syncfusion/ej2-angular-docs/src/spreadsheet/spreadsheet/illustrations.md

 {% endtab %}

+### Limitation of Image

+The following features have some limitations in Image:

+* Corner resizing option in the image element.
+* Copy and paste the external image.

 ## Chart

 A chart is a graphical representation of data, that organizes and represents a set of numerical or qualitative data.
 It mostly displays the selected range of data in terms of `x`-axis and `y`-axis.
 You can use the [`allowChart`](../api/spreadsheet/#allowChart) property to enable or disable the chart functionality.